Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experimental Details

 \subsection{Baselines}

-We evaluate the performance of our method relative to popularity bias correction approaches used in CF. We provide a description for each of the baselines. \begin{itemize}[leftmargin=9pt, nosep] \item $\textbf{DAP:}$ The Debias the Amplification of Popularity~\cite{chen-front24} method clusters similar nodes, estimates their amplification effect, and removes it from node embeddings to reduce popularity bias. \item $\textbf{APDA:}$ The Adaptive Popularity Debiasing Aggregator~\cite{zhou-sigir23} is a popularity bias correction method in GNN-based CF that adaptively apply per-edge weights using an inverse popularity score to mitigate popularity bias during aggregation. \item $\textbf{NAVIP:}$ The Neighborhood Aggregation via Inverse Propensity (NAVIP)~\cite{kim-cikm22} method is a GNN-based approach that mitigates popularity bias by using inverse propensity scores as edge weights to debias neighbor aggregation. \item $\textbf{MACR:}$ The Model-Agnostic Counterfactual Reasoning~\cite{wei-sigkdd21} method uses multi-task learning and counterfactual inference to isolate and remove the direct effect popularity. \item $\textbf{IPSCN:}$ Based on the principle of the generic IPW method~\cite{joachims-wsdm17}, this method~\cite{gruson-wsdm19} also introduces max-capping and normalization of the propensity values to reduce their variance. \item $\textbf{SAM-REG:}$ The Sampling and Regularization~\cite{boratto-ipm21} method balances samples across popular and less-popular items and regularizes against relevance–popularity correlation to reduce popularity bias. \item $\textbf{PPAC:}$ The Personal Popularity Aware Counterfactual~\cite{ning-www24} framework integrates both personal and global popularity using counterfactual inference to mitigate popularity bias. \item $\textbf{LightGCN:}$ We train a LightGCN~\cite{he-sigir20} model without applying any bias correction.
+We evaluate our method against popularity bias correction baselines in CF. We provide a description for each of the baselines. \begin{itemize}[leftmargin=9pt, nosep] \item $\textbf{DAP:}$ The Debias the Amplification of Popularity~\cite{chen-front24} method clusters similar nodes, estimates their amplification effect, and removes it from node embeddings to reduce popularity bias. \item $\textbf{APDA:}$ The Adaptive Popularity Debiasing Aggregator~\cite{zhou-sigir23} is a popularity bias correction method in GNN-based CF that adaptively apply per-edge weights using an inverse popularity score to mitigate popularity bias during aggregation. \item $\textbf{NAVIP:}$ The Neighborhood Aggregation via Inverse Propensity (NAVIP)~\cite{kim-cikm22} method is a GNN-based approach that mitigates popularity bias by using inverse propensity scores as edge weights to debias neighbor aggregation. \item $\textbf{MACR:}$ The Model-Agnostic Counterfactual Reasoning~\cite{wei-sigkdd21} uses multi-task learning and counterfactual inference to isolate and remove the direct effect popularity. \item $\textbf{IPSCN:}$ Based on the principle of the generic IPW method~\cite{joachims-wsdm17}, this method~\cite{gruson-wsdm19} also introduces max-capping and normalization of the propensity values to reduce their variance. \item $\textbf{SAM-REG:}$ The Sampling and Regularization~\cite{boratto-ipm21} method balances samples across popular and less popular items and regularizes against relevance–popularity correlation to mitigate popularity bias. \item $\textbf{PPAC:}$ The Personal Popularity Aware Counterfactual~\cite{ning-www24} framework integrates both personal and global popularity using counterfactual inference to mitigate popularity bias. \item $\textbf{LightGCN:}$ We train a LightGCN~\cite{he-sigir20} model without applying any bias correction.
 This model serves as a backbone for GNN-based CF and does not account for popularity bias. \end{itemize}